 Hathras stampede: Main accused arrested, preacher says ‘those who created chaos won’t be spared’

-Devprakash Madhukar, who was referred to as the ‘Mukhya Sevadar’ or chief servant in the FIR, surrendered before the police.
+Devprakash Madhukar, who was referred to as the ‘mukhya sevadar’ or chief volunteer in the FIR, surrendered to the police.

-The Uttar Pradesh Police on Friday arrested the main accused named in the first information report pertaining to the stampede in Hathras that killed 121 persons, reported The Indian Express.
+The Uttar Pradesh Police on Friday arrested Devprakash Madhukar, the main accused in the first information report pertaining to the stampede in Hathras that killed 121 persons, reported The Indian Express.

+Madhukar was referred to as the “mukhya sevadar” or chief volunteer, in the first information report.
+He had been missing since the stampede.

 The stampede occurred on Tuesday at a gathering convened by religious preacher Narayan Saakar Hari, popularly known as Bhole Baba, at Fulrai village in Sikandrarau tehsil.
 A crowd of about 2.5 lakh persons from several districts and nearby states had gathered at the venue for the event.